-Survey data collection costs have risen to a point where many survey researchers and polling companies are abandoning large, expensive probability-based samples in favour of less expensive non-probability samples.
+USING NONPROBABILITY WEB SURVEYS AS INFORMATIVE PRIORS IN BAYESIAN INFERENCE vey researchers and polling companies are abandoning large, expensive probability-based samples in favour of less expensive nonprobability samples.
 The empirical literature suggests this strategy may be suboptimal for multiple reasons, amongst them probability samples tend to outperform nonprobability samples on accuracy when assessed against population benchmarks.
 However, nonprobability samples are often preferred due to convenience and cost effectiveness.